Vocational Training Program

 Special features of the program

-• The requirements of the job market and the legal conditions surrounding the hiring of pharmacy technical assistants are such that individuals graduating with a DVS in Pharmacy Technical Assistance must be at least 18 years of age by the time they enter the job market.
+• Graduates with a DVS in Pharmacy Technical Assistance must be at least 18 years old to enter the job market.

-• The term “drug” is used in different competencies to reflect the reality of the job market.
-However, teachers may replace drugs with placebos or substitutes during the teaching process.
+• While the term “drug” is used in competencies, teachers have the flexibility to replace it with placebos or substitutes during instruction.

 • For more information on Functional Prerequisites, please visit the InfoRouteFPT website.